carsonoid/kube-crds-and-controllers/README.md

 make diff-repo
 ```

-And the repo will be generated, You can also find it at carsonoid/kube-crds-and-controllers-diffs
+And the repo will be generated, You can also find it at `carsonoid/kube-crds-and-controllers-diffs`

+## The Controllers

+To illustrate basic functionality and common pitfalls the examples are broken up into three different groups: `hard-coded`, `configmap-configued`, and `crd-configured`.
+All the controllers do roughly the same thing but in different ways with different caveats.

 ### controllers/hard-coded